Best & Worst Volkswagen Touareg Years

 And there you have it, folks – our comprehensive dive into the world of the Volkswagen Touareg.
 We’ve covered a lot of ground, from the highs of the 2012, 2015, and 2017 models to the lows of the 2004, 2005, and 2011 years.

-So, which Volkswagen Touareg model year gives you the most value for your buck, and why?
+So, which Volkswagen Touareg model year gives you the most value for your money, and why?
 That’s where you come in.
-We’ve laid out the facts, but every driver’s requirements are different.
+We’ve laid out the facts, but every driver’s needs are distinct.

 Got thoughts on the Touareg?
 Maybe you’ve owned one and have some war stories to share?

-Don’t keep it to yourself – drop a comment below and join the conversation!
+Don’t keep it to yourself – leave a remark below and join the discussion!

 Relevant For You

-Best and Worst Years For Honda CR V
+The Best and Worst Years For Toyota Corolla Cross

 Jonathan Eckert